Alternative accessible formats of content in Canvas

 The accessible versions of the content are found within the top portion of the window.

-Accessing accessible versions of content in Discussions
+Accessing alternative versions of content in Discussions

 Content linked from discussions by the instructor will have accessible versions available.
 Content shared by students will NOT be scanned by Ally, and will NOT have accessible versions made available to readers.

-Accessing accessible versions in content pages
+Accessing alternative versions in content pages

 For more information on Canvas accessibility, please visit the Canvas vendor guides to learn more: